 Hi, CI! is our monthly series featuring the best team we know - the Capacity Interactive team!
 You will learn more about the people who help arts organizations market smarter.
-This month, we're featuring our Graphic Designer who is a superb baker, found her passion for graphic design early in life, and recently oversaw the redesign CI’s email templates.
+This month, we're featuring our Associate Creative Director who is a superb baker, found her passion for graphic design early in life, and recently oversaw the redesign CI’s email templates.

 How long have you been at CI?